Manage Network Access Points (SSIDs) and BSSIDs

 To remove a BSSID from the available networks for your device, do this:

-1. From Overview, click the Online devices widget or the blue See devices button.
-This will open the Home page.
+1. From Overview, select Online devices or the blue See devices button.
+The Home page is displayed.

 3. Scroll down to the heading Access Points and click the downward arrow beside it to expand the BSSID list.
 Click the x icon next to the BSSIDs you want to remove.